navneet317/Ecommerce_Data_Analysis_Using_SQL/README.md

 ## Dataset Overview

-The dataset was sourced from Kaggle and contains inventory-level product information scraped from Zepto's product catalog.
+The dataset was sourced from Kaggle and contains inventory-level product information scraped from Zepto product catalog.

 Each record represents a unique product SKU containing information about product pricing, discounts, availability, inventory levels, and product attributes.